radhesh1/platformers/README.md

 ### License

-Platforms is released under the GNU v3 license.
+Platforms is released under the MIT license.